chnyl/chnyl/README.md

 * ✨ Scalable **automation systems** and **value creation structures**
 * 🤖 **AI Coding & Building**: Developing products and utilizing AI coding with tools like `Google Antigravity`, `OpenClaw`, and `Vercel`.
 * 📊 **Data Analysis**: Freely leveraging `SQL` and `Python` to derive actionable insights using BI tools like `Google BigQuery` and `Apache Superset`.
-* 💹 **Financial Agent**: Currently exploring the construction of autonomous **Financial AI Agents** — integrating brokerage APIs, quantitative backtesting, and macro intelligence pipelines into a unified, self-operating investment research system.
+* 💹 **Financial AI Agent**: Currently exploring the construction of autonomous **Financial AI Agents** — integrating brokerage APIs, quantitative backtesting, and macro intelligence pipelines into a unified, self-operating investment research system.

 ---